What is neurodiversity?

 The Norfolk Local offer can be found here.
 For Waveney Families, the Suffolk Local offer can be found here.

-Support for neurodivergent children and young people should be coordinated across education, health and care and support needs will be different for each individual and their families
+Support for neurodivergent children and young people should be coordinated across education, health and care and support needs will be different for each individual and their families.

 For some children and families, it may be necessary to seek further help through an assessment of possible neurodiversity.

-Further support and information
+General support and information

 NHS Norfolk and Waveney, with colleagues from the wider Norfolk and Waveney Integrated Care System, have developed further advice and signposting.